jeremyreeder/gridscout/docs/_posts/2020-07-20-tying-the-zeppelin-knots.md

 a rope by only 25%.
 And it remains easy to untie after being subjected to an extreme load, although not _while_ loaded.
 To tie it:

 1. Take one end of each rope, and drape them over your index finger as illustrated.

 2. Take the end of the left rope _under_ its standing part, _over and under_ the end of the right rope, then back under itself to form an overhand knot around both ropes.

 3. Take the end of the right rope around _behind_ the index finger and _under both ropes to form another overhand knot around them.

-4. Pull the standing parts tight, then the ends, then the standing parts again.
+4. Pull the standing parts, then the ends.

 <div class="gallery" markdown="1">
 ![Step 1][bend-1-photo]